Tulsa vs. Houston NCAA Football Odds, Plays and Insights | October 1, 2021

 Over/Under Insights

-- Tulsa has combined with its opponents to score more than 54.5 points just twice this year.
+- Tulsa and its opponents have scored at least 54 points -- this matchup's over/under -- only two times this season.

-- Houston's games have gone over 54.5 points in only one opportunity this season.
+- Houston's games have gone over 54 points in just one opportunity this season.

-- The two teams combine to score 59.8 points per game, 5.3 more than the total in this contest.
+- The combined points per game average of the two teams, 59.8, is 5.8 points greater than Friday's over/under.

-- These two squads combine to allow 46.8 points per game, 7.7 fewer than this contest's over/under.
+- This contest's over/under is 7.2 points more than the 46.8 these two squads combine to allow per game this season.

-- Golden Hurricane games this season feature an average total of 58.7 points, a number 4.2 points higher than Friday's over/under.
+- The Golden Hurricane and their opponents have scored an average of 58.7 points per game in 2021, 4.7 more than Friday's total.

-- The 54.5 over/under in this game is one point above the 53.5 average total in Cougars games this season.
+- In 2021, games involving the Cougars have averaged a total of 53.5 points, 0.5 fewer than this game's set over/under.

 Tulsa Stats and Trends

-- Thus far this season Tulsa has two wins against the spread.
+- So far this season Tulsa has two wins against the spread.

-- The Golden Hurricane have yet to cover the spread this season when favored by 4.5 points or more.
+- The Golden Hurricane have been favored by 4 points or more one time this season and have not covered the spread in any of them.

-- Tulsa's games this year have gone over the point total in all three opportunities.

-- When Tulsa records more than 16.3 points, it is 2-1 against the spread and 1-3 overall.
+- Tulsa is 2-1 against the spread and 1-3 overall in games when it puts up more than 16.3 points.

 - The Golden Hurricane average 489.8 yards per game, 242.3 more yards than the 247.5 the Cougars give up per matchup.